DataDog/integrations-core/iis/README.md

             [X] Static Content     Web-Static-Content     Installed
 ```

-You can add the missing features with install-windowsfeature web-common-http, this will require a restart of the system to work properly.
+You can add the missing features with `install-windowsfeature web-common-http`, this will require a restart of the system to work properly.

 ### Configuration
 #### Prepare IIS